EnnachatRedwan/pfe_project_tracking_ennachat_redwan_flutter/README.md

 ## All the product details (pictures, UML diagrams and the techs used) are in the above pdf file (rapport de stage lp abd ennachat redwan 2021 2022.pdf)

-# Note: this is the flutter (Front-end) app, you find the backend and the database in the server repo.
+# Note: this is the Flutter (Front-end) app, you find the Backend server in: https://github.com/EnnachatRedwan/pfe_project_tracking_ennachat_redwan_node_server.